potatocs-ce/potatocs-ce-collab-client/README.md

 ## 🛠️ Features
 - Kanban Board
+    - Kanban board are available for team work
+    - You can create groups in teams and manage your work effectively.
+    - You can easily manage task-specific documents by uploading files.
+    - You can manage tasks in detail by tagging them for each task.
 - Real Time Meeting
+    - You can create real-time meetings per groups.
+    - You can record and share the contents of the meeting through real-time chat at the same time as the meeting.
 - Real Time Document Sharing
+    - You can create real-time document sharing per groups.
+    - You can hold meetings through real-time document sharing and writing.
+    - You can automatically follow and check the documents presented by the presenter.
 <br/>

 ## 📈 Release Note